Diana Reyes (volleyball): Club career

 On club level, Reyes started her career at Criollas de Caguas in 2010.
 She later joined Peruvian club Sporting Cristal in 2017–18.
 She then returned to Criollas de Caguas, before playing for Greek side Pannaxiakos in 2021–2022.
 She rejoined Criollas de Caguas in 2022, before moving to Egypt to join Al-Ahly for the 2022–23 season, along with her compatriot Karina Ocasio.
 In 2024, she returned once more to her first club, Criollas de Caguas.

 International career

 Reyes made her debut for Puerto Rico during the 2010 FIVB Volleyball World Grand Prix.
 She later won the bronze medal at the 2015 Women's NORCECA Volleyball Championship and the silver medal at the 2016 Women's Pan-American Volleyball Cup and the 2021 Women's NORCECA Volleyball Championship.
 In 2022, she won the bronze medal at the Volleyball Challenger Cup and at the NORCECA Final Six.
+Reyes won the bronze medal at the 2026 Central American and Caribbean Games with her national team.